 a.
-The 24-second clock shall be reset when a special situation occurs which warrants such action. b.
-The 24-second clock is never reset on technical fouls and/or delay-of-game warnings called on the offensive team. c.
-The 24-second clock shall be reset to 24 seconds anytime the following occurs:
+The 24-second clock shall be reset when a special situation occurs which warrants such action.

-(I) Change of possession

-(2) Ball from the playing court contacting the basket ring of the team which is in possession(3) Personal foul where ball is being

-(3) Personal four where ball is being inbounded in backcourt

-(4) Violation where ball is being inbounded in backcourt

-(5) Jump balls which are not the result

-of a held ball caused by the defense

-(6) All flagrant and punching fouls d.
-The 24-second clock shall remain the same as when play was interrupted or reset to 14 seconds, whichever is greater, anytime the following occurs: (1) Personal foul by the defense where ball is being inbounded in frontcourt
+- b.
+The 24-second clock is never reset on the following: - (1) Defensive player causes the ball to go out-of-bounds or enter the basket ring from $\ensuremath{\mathsf{below}}$ - (2) Technical fouls or delay-of-game warning on the offensive team - (3) Jump ball is retossed as a result of a poor toss, double violation or correctable error - (4) Suspension-of-play (except for infection control) - (5) Field goal attempt which fails to touch the rim - c.
+The 24-second clock shall be reset to 24 seconds anytime the following occurs: - (1) Change of possession - (2) Ball from the playing court contacting the basket ring of the team which is in $\ensuremath{\mathsf{possession}}$ - (3) Personal foul where ball is being inbounded in backcourt - (4) Violation where ball is being inbounded in backcourt - (5) Jump balls which are not the result of a held ball caused by the defense - (6) All flagrant and punching fouls d.
+The 24-second clock shall remain the same as when play was interrupted or reset to 14 seconds, whichever is greater, anytime the following occurs:

-(2) Defensive three-second violation

-(3) Technical fouls and/or delay-of-game warnings on the defensive team

-(4) Kicked or punched ball by the defensive team with the ball being inbounded in the offensive team's frontcourt

-(5) Infection control

-(6) Jump balls retained by the offensive team as the result of any violation by the defensive team during a jump ball which results in a frontcourt throw-in. e.
-The 24-second clock shall remain the same as when play was interrupted or reset to 5 seconds, whichever is greater, any time on jump balls retained by the offensive team as the result of a held ball caused by the defense.
+- (1) Personal foul by the defense where ball is being inbounded in frontcourt - (2) Defensive three-second violation - (3) Technical fouls and/or delay-of-game warnings on the defensive team - (4) Kicked or punched ball by the defensive team with the ball being inbounded in the offensive team's frontcourt - (5) Infection control - (6) Jump balls retained by the offensive team as the result of any violation by the defensive team during a jump ball which results in a frontcourt throw-in e.
+The 24-second clock shall remain the same as when play was interrupted or reset to 5 seconds, whichever is greater, any time on jump balls retained by the offensive team as the result of a held ball caused by the defense

-RULE NO. 8 OUT-OF-BOUNDS AND THROW-IN Section I-Player
+RULE NO. 8-OUT-OF-BOUNDS AND THROW-IN

+Section I-Player